msfrq8/openIAE/iae-global/developer_resources/index.md

 title: Home
 nav: dev_resources_index
 ---

-### Developer Resources Home
+#### Developer Resources Overview
 Welcome to the IAE Developer Resources area of the IAE Information Microsite!

-#### Developer Resources Overview

 #### Using the SAM DAta Extracts
 Need to create new page(s) that feature instructions/text on use of Web services and host other documentation, including WSDL files